The sequel to the breakout Norse RPG will be making things a whole lot weirder.

 Arnie Jorgensen: Yes, if the player wishes.
 By default we will present the game with 2 options based on who shot the arrow at the end of the Banner Saga 1 (no spoilers!) and then give them our ‘default’ or canon set of accompanying heroes and decisions that were made in the previous game.
 This is a good option for those who missed the Banner Saga 1, but for those finished it we’ll enable the ability to import their save game so all their decisions and character progressions will be saved.
 For instance, if you do not import a save game file then we will let you know if you did or did not destroy the Einartoft bridge.
 It will be out of your hands like the decisions in any novel.

-"The Horseborn are a race created by a god in the world who crossed horses with man.
+"The Horseborn are a race in the world who crossed horses with man.
 They are friends to no-one and moved to the southern plains to live in isolation."

 Rashid K. Sayed: The combat from the original game was praised for its challenging but rewarding nature.
 Are you taking a similar kind of combat system for The Banner Saga 2 or have some refinements been made along the way?